-Your kids will learn about the hardships that faced the Irish immigrants once they arrived in their new country, from religious discrimination to social barriers.
-This depiction of the queue that immigrants faced upon arrival and the stories that are shared were poignant.
+Your kids will learn about the hardships that faced the Irish emigrants once they arrived in their new country, from religious discrimination to social barriers.
+This depiction of the queue that emigrants faced upon arrival and the stories that are shared were poignant.

 One of the most interesting rooms was the Conflict room, where we learned how Irish soldiers fought in many of the wars around the world, even in America’s Civil War.
 There is a great interactive table exhibit here that kids will want to explore.

 As you continue through the museum, you will learn more about the ways the Irish have influenced culture, including sports, science, politics, music, dance, eating, drinking, and art.